The Society of Folk Dance Historians (SFDH)

 The annual publication The Folk Dance Problem Solver contains notes to forty or more poplular dances, plus an index of which issue you can find a specific dance.

 You can support this worthwhile organization, and get the publications listed above by becoming a member.
-Contact them the website, sfdh.us
+Contact them at the website, sfdh.us/members

 GETTING LISTED IN THE DIRECTORY

 To protect everyone's privacy, SFDH accepts written directory listings and memberships from addresses to which they have sent an application by postal mail.
 They will not sell or otherwise distribute any information sent to them.
 To get an application contact them through the website, sfdh.us.